oddstr/hengband-cocoa/README.md

 This project is a Mac OS X cocoa frontend of Hengband, one of the most popular
 Angband-clone roguelike game from Japan.
 Code is greatly inherited from recent
 vanilla Angband sorce tree.
+Works on Mac OS X Lion, and maybe on Snow Leopard.
+Not no Leopard, which is now under estimation.

 ## Build
     $ cd src